sanctuarycomputer/studio/MANUAL/docs/master/03-shipping-projects/03-shipping-websites.md

 can use to enter all of their content into their CMS, and understand all of the kinks that come along with wiring their site up.

-I like to use these documents to record the login credentials to any backend services they may need, and link out to the Asset Guidelines document too.
+We like to use these documents to record the login credentials to any backend services they may need, and link out to the Asset Guidelines document too.